Tight Regret Bounds for Infinite-armed Linear Contextual Bandits: Introduction

 \subsection{Proof techniques}

 \paragraph{Sharp tail bounds of self-normalized empirical processes.} Due to the inherent statistical dependency between the chosen actions $\{a_t\}$ and noise variables $\{\xi_t\}$, the estimation error of $\theta$ at each time step cannot be analyzed using standard closed-forms of linear regression estimators.
-The work of \cite{abbasi2011improved} pioneered the use of \emph{self-normalized empirical processes} to understand the estimation and prediction errors at each time step.
+The work of \citet{abbasi2011improved} pioneered the use of \emph{self-normalized empirical processes} to understand the estimation and prediction errors at each time step.

-In this paper, we make use of sharp tail bounds on the supremum of self-normalized empirical processes in the high-dimensional probability society.
-By exploiting such tail bounds we have a more refined command of failure probabilities at each time step, which lays the foundation of our improved regret analysis.
+In this paper, we make use of sharp tail bounds on the supremum of self-normalized empirical processes in high-dimensional probability (Lemma \ref{lem:uniform-tail-bound}).
+By exploiting such tail bounds we have a much more refined control of failure probabilities at each time step, which lays the foundation of our improved regret analysis.

-\paragraph{Varying confidence levels in UCB-type algorithm.} Most existing methods on linear contextual bandit can be categorized as \emph{Upper-Confidence-Band (UCB)} or \emph{Optimism-in-Face-of-Uncertainty (OFU)} type algorithms, which builds confidence bands/balls around unknown models at each time step and then pick actions in the most optimistic way.
+\paragraph{Varying confidence levels in UCB-type algorithms.} Most existing methods on linear contextual bandit can be categorized as \emph{Upper-Confidence-Bound (UCB)} or \emph{Optimism-in-Face-of-Uncertainty (OFU)} type algorithms, which build confidence bands/balls around unknown parameters at each time step and then pick actions in the most optimistic way.

-While most existing algorithms set constant confidence levels (corresponding to failure probabilities at each time), in this paper we consider \emph{varying} confidence levels, with higher failure probabilities towards the end of the time horizon $T$.
+While most existing algorithms set constant confidence levels (corresponding to failure probabilities at each time), in this paper we consider \emph{varying confidence levels} (VCL), with higher failure probabilities towards the end of the time horizon $T$.
 The intuition is that later fails would incur much less regret.
 Similar ideas were also employed in previous works \citep{audibert2009minimax,li2019near,wang2018mnl} to improve regret guarantees in bandit problems.